-For the eleventh Café des Sciences, we have invited Andreas Gysin, a designer from Lugano, Switzerland and the current residency artist at Chronus Art Center.
+For the eleventh Café des Sciences, we have invited Andreas Gysin, a designer from Lugano, Switzerland and the current reseidency artist of Pro Helvetia Shanghai, Swiss Arts Council, at Chronus Art Center.

 Semiotics is the study of sign process (semiosis), which is any form of activity, conduct, or any process that involves signs, including the production of meaning.
 A sign is anything that communicates a meaning, that is not the sign itself, to the interpreter of the sign.
 The meaning can be intentional such as a word uttered with a specific meaning, or unintentional, such as a symptom being a sign of a particular medical condition.
 Signs can communicate through any of the senses, visual, auditory, tactile, olfactory, or taste.